Where are you from?

 Who says I must conceal what I'm made of?

 Maybe all this Maybelline is covering my self-esteem"

 What is your style credo?

 Simplicity.
 I am all about the uniform: jeans, t shirt, cashmere sweater, and boots.

 Steve Jobs, no kidding, because simplicity is everything, I appreciate fashion, and often wish to be more fashionable, but the true me is all about the simple uniform, I always buy multiples of everything.

 What was your first KC piece?

 Thin Gold Stacking Rings.
 I love the simplicity of these rings and I work with my hands, and I think the hands, and not the eyes, are the window to our soul.
 We speak through our hands when we create, when we draw, write, cook, garden, clean, nurture, so I am all about beautiful simple rings that show the beauty of the hands.

 What KC accessories do you like to wear at night?

-Which piece/pieces from the new collection do you want the most?
+Which piece do you wear the most?